Utilize Alternative Cryptography Providers

 To do this, the additional registerExternalCryptoProvider

-method should be used with the agent builder (see ).
+method should be used with the agent builder (see Builder).
 Multiple crypto providers can be registered, so long as they are unique.

 Once a provider instance is registered with the agent, the agent can be instructed to utilize that specific provider class via the configuration options for some operations.